-The remainder of manpower will be contracted following the policies and procedures of TRIUMF, and will be billed to the University of Winnipeg at a rate of \$100k/person-year.
-This results in a cost of \$1,680,000 in cash for engineering, design, and technical manpower.
-This fraction of the manpower (50%) would be paid from CFI funds.
+The remainder of the human resource requirements for infrastructure acquisition and development will be contracted following the policies and procedures of TRIUMF, and will be billed to the

+University of Winnipeg at a rate of 100k/person-year.
+This results in a cost of 1,680,000 in cash for engineering, design, and technical human resources.
+This fraction of the human resource requirements for infrastructure acquisition and development (50%) would be paid from CFI funds.

-In the initial stages of the infrastructure acquisition, the manpower will be focused on engineering and design work.
-In the later stages, it will be focused on fabrication, installation, and other technical work.
-The spending profile will lation, and other technical work.
+In the initial stages of the infrastructure acquisition, the human resource requirements are dominated by engineering and design work.
+In the later stages, it is focused on fabrication, installation, and other technical work.
 The spending profile will consequently be flat over the four years of the infrastructure project.